 Talc is a common absorbent found in many personal care products, and it is classified as a carcinogen.

 Colorants are any artificial element used to color a product.
 They may or may not be approved by the FDA or other regulating bodies.
 Some people experience bad skin reactions to colorants.
 Some colorants are produced using cancer-causing ingredients.

-Castor Oil is used in deodorants to make the product congeal and maintain solid form and shape during use.
-While most castor oil in deodorants has been purified of toxins found in castor beans, some claim there is still a risk that hydrogenated castor oil can negatively affect humans.
+Castor Oil is used to make the product congeal and maintain solid form and shape during use.
+While most castor oil has been purified of toxins found in castor beans, some claim there is still a risk that hydrogenated castor oil can negatively affect humans.

 Q: Which makes a better stick, clear or blue gel-solid or white powder-solid?

 A: Honestly, it’s a personal preference.
 Different brands produce different sticks.
 The color and make-up of the stick will not determine if it is durable or if it feels good on your skin.
 White powder-solids may dry-up crumble, cling to armpit hair in itchy clumps, or leave dusty white trails on your shirts.
 If heavily-applied, white powder-solids may also be worked into a lather or paste that will make you feel like you’re carrying two soap bars under your arms.

 By contrast, clear and blue gel-solids may combine with sweat to turn your armpits into a couple of smelly Slip ‘N Slides.
 They may also dry-up and crumble, or feel scaly and rake your sensitive underarm skin.
 They may leave blue stains on white shirts.
 They may produce a heavy clear sludge that will make your pits feel greasy and possibly even irritate your skin.
 All sticks have the potential to cause a nightmare in your armpits.
 Really it comes down to what type of stick feels right when you put it on.